-When attending to the intimate care of children, staff should be aware of the clubs Health and Safety policy.
-Staff should always wear an apron and gloves when dealing with a child who has soiled.
+When attending to the intimate care of attendees, staff should be aware of the clubs Health and Safety policy.
+Staff should always wear an apron and gloves when dealing with bodily fluids.
 Any soiled waste (urinary or faecal) should be placed in a nappy waste disposal bag, which will be sealed.
 This bag should then be placed in a bin (complete with a liner) which is specifically designated for the disposal of such waste.
 The bin should be emptied regularly and it will be collected as part of the usual refuse collection service.
+This is the responsibility of the site manager.